luoshuqing2001/luoshuqing2001.github.io/index.md

 <br>

 Hi, I'm Shuqing Luo.
 I'm an incoming CS PhD student in the UNITES lab at the University of North Carolina, Chapel Hill, working with [Prof. Tianlong Chen](https://tianlong-chen.github.io/).
-I also work closely with [Dr. Hanrui Wang](https://hanruiwang.webflow.io/) on MLSys.
+I also work closely with [Prof. Hanrui Wang](https://hanruiwang.webflow.io/) on MLSys.
 I'm interested in efficient and distributed training & inference for large language models using algorithm-system co-design, such as structural & unstructural sparsity and parallelism techniques.

 <br>